kd-zh/BCimageFinder/README.md

 ``PETNAME = "Poysion"``

-2. Set the number of trophies your pet has
+2. Set the number of rounds your pet has won (if they won two trophies in a round, only one image is saved regardless)

 ``NUM_IMG_EXPECTED = 1``